-The relationship between fixed costs and output that defined economies of scale for over a century has well and truly been flipped on its head.
+The relationship between fixed costs and output that defined economies of scale for over a century has been well and truly flipped on its head.
 And any business that fails to recognise this shift will, like the dinosaurs, go extinct and become nothing more than a dusty exhibit in a history museum.

 To show why this is so and exactly why technology, not scale, is the new marketing battleground, we decided to compare three old-world business solutions with their new-world, tech-based successors.

 Old-World and New-World Solutions Fight It Out

 Old-world solution: A crack team of marketing and sales experts

 New-world solution: HubSpot CRM

 If there was one place big business could always get the advantage, it would be in sales.
 The more revenue that’s turned over, the more money is ploughed back into the sales team, and so on and so on.